sebw/blog.wains.be/content/about.md

 ### Technically

-It currently runs on top of Kubernetes with ArgoCD automating deployments and stuff.
+It currently runs on top of a single node Kubernetes and local storage, with ArgoCD automating deployments and stuff.

+I run many services next to the blog, justifying Kubernetes.

 ### Top Post